How to Look Younger Without Setting Foot Inside a Doctor's Office

 There are some things in life that get better with age (wine, cheese, and Meryl Streep, to name a few).
 Generally speaking, however, we’d like our skin and hair to look as young as possible—or at least be an accurate reflection of how we feel on the inside.
 And just to raise the bar even more, can we do it without paying a visit to a plastic surgeon?

 The good news is that our demands aren’t totally unreasonable.
-In our never-ending quest for the fountain of youth, we spoke with makeup artist Fiona Stiles (she’s worked with everyone from Jessica Alba to Madonna) and Joico celebrity colorist Denis de Souza (Kate Mara and Mila Kunis are his clients) and asked for their expert tips on how to fake a younger appearance.
+In our never-ending quest for the fountain of youth, we spoke with makeup artist Fiona Stiles (she’s worked with everyone from Jessica Alba to Madonna) and Joico celebrity colorist Denis de Souza (Kate Mara and Mila Kunis are among his clients) and asked for their expert tips on how to look younger.
 Lucky for us, they were more than happy to spill their secrets to (faking) the Fountain of Youth.
 Take that, gravity.

 Charlotte Tilbury Rock ’n’ Kohl Eyeliner in Barbarella Brown ($27)

 Can’t live without your trusty eyeliner?
 Stiles recommends choosing brown instead of black when it comes to your eye makeup.
 “Generally, black makes your eyes look smaller,” she says.
 “Plums are also really pretty colors for any eye color—they’re very warm.”
 Instead of harsh lines, she suggests using a chocolate brown eyeliner with “a little twinkle.”

 Benefit Gimme Brow ($24)